MagnivOrg/prompt-layer-library/README.md

 # prompt-layer-library
 Python Library for Prompt Layer

-Use `pip install .` to install locally
+Use `pip install .` and update the API URL (in promptlayer.py) to install locally